- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 - Or open Command Prompt as administrator and use the command msiexec /x filename.msi.

-These methods use the Windows installation engine, but it is still common that, after completion, leave traces in AppData, the registry, or user folders which should be reviewed.
+These methods use the Windows installation engine, but it is still common for remnants to remain in AppData, the registry, or user folders after completion, which should be reviewed.

 Where are the program remnants hidden on the disk?

 Even after a successful uninstallation, it's common to find files scattered across various locations.
-Knowing these paths is key to... manually locate leftover folders and data and effectively reclaim space.
+Knowing these paths is key to manually locating leftover folders and data and effectively reclaiming space.

 User AppData folder

-The first stop is the folder AppData Your user folder is where most applications store settings, caches, logs, and temporary data that are rarely cleaned up automatically.
+The first stop you should make is your user's AppData folder , where most applications store settings, caches, logs, and temporary data that are rarely cleaned up automatically.
 Windows hides this area by default to prevent less advanced users from accessing it.

-For quick access you can use File Explorer and type % Appdata% in the address bar.
-This takes you directly to C:\Users\YOUR_USER\AppData\RoamingBut you should also check:
+For quick access, you can use File Explorer and type %appdata% in the address bar.
+This will take you directly to C:\Users\YOUR_USERNAME\AppData\Roaming , but you should also check:

 - C:\Users\YOUR_USER\AppData\Local